 AK Alliss grew up in a remote mining town in Western Australia.
 During this time, he developed a love of reading and writing which has continued into adulthood.
 He is currently completing his BSc. in Human Behavioural Studies (Psychology) at Swinburne University.
 Adam’s interest in social behaviour is evident in his writing which deals largely with the interaction between humans and technology and its impact on society.

 Frame is the first in a series of novels, The Ouroboros Cycle.
 He currently resides in Perth with his wife, two daughters and a sausage dog named Bratwurst, and may have an addiction to caffeine.

 Connect with Adam on his website, Facebook or on Twitter.

 - Checkout this great video interview with ‘Reading, Writing & Reisling’

 - AK Alliss describes the experience leading up to this book’s launch (Books and Beyond Reviews).

 Other reviews of Frame

-* My receiving a copy of Frame from the publisher for review purposes did not impact the expression of my honest opinions in the review above.
+* My receiving a copy of Frame from the author for review purposes did not impact the expression of my honest opinions in the review above.